pfheatwole/thesis/scratch/intro.rst

   * Predictions can be conditioned on the actual state of the wind field instead of the presence/absence of detected features.

+    [[This is vague: in a sense, a "feature" is simply some predefined structure, which you'd still need to detect.
+This just makes it easier?]]

     With access to the causal wind field, a predictive model can condition its predictions on the state of the wind field, so on-line predictions can try to match the current state of the world. **Predictive models are MUCH more